By Laia Cardona, on 9 September 2020

-There are many elements that influence SEO ranking, and it may seem like having controlling them all is mission impossible.
-But the truth is you only have to go step by step.
+There are many elements that influence SEO ranking, and it may seem like controlling them all is mission impossible.
+But the truth is that you can tackle them step by step.

 To get your blog positioned as high as possible in Google, let's review how to write SEO-friendly content step by step.